testcontainers/testcontainers-java/docs/usage/kafka_containers.md

 # Kafka Containers

 Testcontainers can be used to automatically instantiate and manage [Apache Kafka](https://kafka.apache.org) containers.
-More precisely Testcontainers uses official Docker images for [Confluent OSS Platform](https://hub.docker.com/r/confluentinc/cp-kafka/)
+More precisely Testcontainers uses the official Docker images for [Confluent OSS Platform](https://hub.docker.com/r/confluentinc/cp-kafka/)

 ## Benefits

-* Running single node Kafka installation with just one line of code
+* Running a single node Kafka installation with just one line of code
 * No need to manage external Zookeeper installation, required by Kafka.
 But see [below](#zookeeper)

 ## Example